“… Returning to the source is serenity …” ~ Lao Tzu

 But before that … let’s remind ourselves of what we can do in these troubling times …

 “Heroes” always emerge in such times … and we have many “heroes” who continue to ensure our health and safety in the midst of the pandemic OR are dedicated to furthering justice & equality despite odds .. and Go Fund Me continues to support these “heroes” by organizing various pertinent campaigns.
-All of these campaigns are worthy of our attention … but for now we want to highlight THREE critical ones that we are supporting personally and also as Stillness Speaks (through donations):
+All of these campaigns are worthy of our attention … but for now we want to highlight TWO critical ones that we are supporting personally and also as Stillness Speaks (through donations):

 We are all facing financial challenges but IF your situation allows you to donate and help then …